Husssam12/Husssam12/README.md

 ### :man_technologist: About Me :

-- 🐦 I’m currently working on Flutter and Dart projects and package.
+- 🐦 I’m currently working on Flutter and Dart projects and packages.
-- 🌱 I’m currently keep learnin moblie develpment and ML.
+- 🌱 I’m currently keep learnin moblie development and ML.
 - 👯 I’m looking to collaborate on flutter packages and plugins.
-- ⚡ Fun fact: Every thing is a widgetis not true.
+- ⚡ Fun fact: Every thing is a widget, This is not true.